DaveMBush/davembush.github.io/source/_posts/optimizing-angular-for-speed.md

 ### Small Components

 OnPush notification is only going to be useful if your components are small.
-Keep in mind that once change detection has determined the component is dirty and needs to be re-rendered, the WHOLE component will be re-rendered.
+Keep in mind that once change detection has determined the component is dirty and needs to be re-rendered, the WHOLE component will be re-calculated even though there is now no Virtual DOM diffing in IVY.

 ### Run Outside Zones